erikbjo/paths/README.md

 ## 🤝 Contributing

-The application is currently a closed project and is therefore open for contributions.
+The application is currently a closed project and is therefore not open for contributions.

 ## 📜 License